-3.7.9 WEST GATEWAY
+3.7.9 West Gateway

-GOAL LU-9 Develop the West Gateway as an entry feature to the City of Hollister and an opportunity for a mixed-use district with medium- to high-density residential with integrated neighborhood-serving retail. (new)
+Develop the West Gateway as an entry feature to the City of Hollister and an opportunity for a mixed-use district with medium- to high-density residential with integrated neighborhood-serving retail.

-Policy LU-9.1 Mixed-Use es.
-Require groundfloor commercial uses a at the intersectio ns of Graf F Road/Fourth St reet, Rajkovic h Way/ Fourth Street, an d Westside Boulevard/Fo ourth Street in the West Gateway S pecial Plann ing Area. (new V)
+Mixed-Uses.
+Require groundfloor commercial uses at the intersections of Graf Road/Fourth Street, Rajkovich Way/Fourth Street, and Westside Boulevard/Fourth Street in the West Gateway Special Planning Area.

-- Three-Story Buildings.
-Require three-story buildings at all Policy LU-9.2 locations fronting Fourth Street in the West Gateway Special Planning Area. (new) - Policy LU-9.3 Gathering Spaces.
-Incorporate public space that is conducive to retail sales and community gatherings, such as a Mercado or plaza, into new development design in the West Gateway Special Planning Area. (new) - Policy LU-9.4 West Gateway Beautification.
+Three-Story Buildings.
+Require three-story buildings at all locations fronting Fourth Street in the West Gateway Special Planning Area.

+Gathering Spaces.
+Incorporate public space that is conducive to retail sales and community gatherings, such as a Mercado or plaza, into new development design in the West Gateway Special Planning Area.

+West Gateway Beautification.
 Require new development projects to improve the project frontage along Fourth Street to comply with the design and theming of the West Gateway Beautification Plan.
-Require development to extend and transition the street design to side access streets as appropriate. (new) - Policy LU-9.5 Street Activation.
+Require development to extend and transition the street design to side access streets as appropriate.

+Street Activation.
 Require groundfloor uses in the West Gateway Special Planning Area to have direct pedestrian access to Fourth Street and its cross-streets to encourage active use of the street and support commercial uses.
-Design development projects to locate buildings with minimal setbacks to the street, with the exception of street corners, which can be set back to create attractive entry for retail and public gathering spaces. (new)
+Design development projects to locate buildings with minimal setbacks to the street, with the exception of street corners, which can be set back to create attractive entry for retail and public gathering spaces.

-- Policy LU-9.6 West Gateway Entry Points.
-Limit vehicle entry points along Fourth Street and require internal circulation between commercial and mixed-uses in the West Gateway Special Planning Area. (new) - Policy LU-9.7 West Gateway Rear Parking.
+West Gateway Entry Points.
+Limit vehicle entry points along Fourth Street and require internal circulation between commercial and mixed-uses in the West Gateway Special Planning Area.

+West Gateway Rear Parking.
 Require parking and access to be located to the rear of buildings in the West Gateway Special Planning Area.
 Orient structures to the street frontages.
-Use landscaping to additionally screen parking areas from view. (new)
+Use landscaping to additionally screen parking areas from view.

-Action LU-9.1 West Gateway Beautification Funding.
-Conduct a study to identify funding opportunities to aid in the implementation of the West Gateway Beautification Plan along the Fourth Street Corridor. (new)
+West Gateway Beautification Funding.
+Conduct a study to identify funding opportunities to aid in the implementation of the West Gateway Beautification Plan along the Fourth Street Corridor.